Team-Failure/TF-OS/README.md

 4- (if you are on RCM mode) Start your computer, download and launch "TegraRCMgui" go to tegrarcmgui settings and install drivers, connect your switch at your pc with a cable can transfer data, and,if the program show your console is in RCM mode, select the Payload "hekate..." is in the archive with the folder icon and select "inject payload"

-5- Make backups and create an emuNAND:
+5- Create an emuNAND

-Backups: Go to hekate settings and select "Backup boot0 and boot1"

-emuNAND: Select "emuMMC", "create emuMMC", "Sd file" and wait (can be take over 10min)
+Select "emuMMC", "create emuMMC", "Sd file" and wait (can be take over 10min)

 6- Launch: